RightToAskOrg/righttoask-docs/ServerAPIDataStructures.md

 TODO: Think about whether signatures are a function of the underlying data structure, or of a particular update.
 Should a sig by the question-writer be a defining field of the initial question upload?
 Answer: a signature is a part of a BB upload, not an (explicit) part of the question.

-TODO: Not clear whether we need keywords or topics.

 (**VT: I would like a nice way to express the simple idea that you can change the 'answer accepted' bool from false to true, but not vice versa, and that this is an append-only-style operation, i.e. an 'or only' operation.
 Not sure of the most elegant way to express this.)

 Also the neccessity to write a valid sig on your message is universal.
 In this case the person uploading is supposed to put their name to a specific part of the data structure, so that requirement (which is usually ephemeral) imposes this permanent notion of validity on the database.